 The hard part is done!
 Now, it is time for our underwriting team to take over.
 They will double check the contract to make sure they have everything they need to get to the last step in the process: getting a court date so a judge can review the transaction.

 Why Do I Need Court Approval to Sell My Structured Settlement?

 In order for a sale to take place, a structured settlement owner must gain a judge’s approval under state and federal laws.
 The regulations outlined in each state’s structured settlement protection statute are meant to protect the recipient by ensuring the transfer process is in their best interests, adheres to state and federal laws, and that funds will be spent responsibly.
 Generally, the court approval process will take up to 45 days; however, individual state timeframes vary.

 Petitioning for a Court Date

-Once we are sure everything is ready, we will ask the court to schedule a hearing at which a judge will review the sale.
+Once we are sure everything is ready, we will ask the court to schedule a hearing in the state where you live at which a judge will review the sale.
 Unfortunately, we cannot choose when the court will set a hearing date.
-Once we request a hearing, the courthouse assigns one based on availability.
+After we request a hearing, the courthouse assigns one based on availability.